Weave Code

 1. Pilot Phase (1–2 Sprints):

-3. Output Optimization (Ongoing):
+3. Output Optimization:

-• Replace Alerts with Debugbar for local dev.
+• Replace alerts with JSON/logs for APIs.

 Compatibility